-9.2.1 The spaces of emergency sources of electrical power and of their transformers, if any, of transitional emergency sources of electrical power, an emergency switchboard and an emergency lighting switchboard shall be located above the uppermost continuous deck outside machinery casings and as far as possible from hazardous zones.
+9.2.1 The spaces of emergency sources of electrical power and of their transformers, if any, of transitional emergency sources of electrical power, an emergency switchboard and an emergency lighting switchboard shall be located above the uppermost continuous deck outside machinery casings and as far as possible from hazardous zones and shall be easily accessible from the open deck.
 The above spaces on MODU covered by the requirements of Part V "Subdivision" shall be also located at a height of at least 300 mm above the deepest damage waterline.